okada-shun/hako-finance/docs/MainFeatures.md

 ## Main functions

-Hako System has some functions.
+Hako Finance system has some functions.
 Listed below.

 1. transfer "credit to Hako"
 2. lend "credit to Hako"